-Planning ahead how much coffee will be consumed in a certain period of time is key.
-Buying beans as fresh as possible and in small amounts according to your caffeine intake means the coffee is being used promptly, keeping its great flavour and reducing the chance to get spoiled.
+Planning how much coffee will be consumed in a certain period of time is key.
+Buying coffee beans as fresh as possible and in small amounts according to your caffeine intake means the coffee is being used promptly, keeping its great flavour and reducing the chance to get spoiled.

 Improper storage can make a fair amount or even the whole coffee batch go to waste depending on how bad it is kept or for how long.
 Good advice is to keep the coffee in air-tight container protected from direct light and humidity, for no more than two months.

 Grinding shortly before brewing will also reduce the coffee spoilage rate.
-The bold flavour and so needed caffeine boost are held by the oils inside the bean, which break down once it is ground and start loosing its freshness soon after due to oxidation.
+The bold flavour and so needed caffeine boost are held by the oils inside the bean, which break down once it is ground and start losing its freshness soon after due to oxidation.
 These oils are also responsible for that vivid sweet, fruity and floral tasting coffee experience.

 During preparation, always follow the brewer device manufacturer instructions, paying attention to the correct amount of coffee and water.
 Pairing your grinding settings correctly with your device of choice is also essential for a success home brew.